 If paying online to ANZ Remuera 01 0258 0010388 00, remember to put your name as a transfer reference.

-You can Join mailing list to keep informed: the Club sends out about six bi-monthly newsletters each year and it includes reminders to upcoming events and activities.
+You can Join mailing list to keep informed: the Club sends out newsletters each year and it includes reminders to upcoming events and activities.

 The Club is committed to helping non-members and members learn, enjoy and improve their game.
-You can also Join mailing list so you can see when the next lessons are coming up.
-Please click on Learn Bridge for more details.
+You can also email the club so you can see when the next lessons are coming up.

 There is a public wireless network available and the password is displayed in the Club Office window.
 It has limited capacity and offered for short sharp internet access: it is not designed for movie downloads and alike.
 The facility will be withdrawn if there are difficulties, so please use it wisely and sensibly.

-A game is usually available to any member who arrives without a partner and reports to the Director at least 30 minutes before play at Club sessions as below:-
+A game is usually available to any member who arrives without a partner and reports to the Office at least 40 minutes before play at Club sessions as below:-

-The Director will call on volunteers who are Standby players.
+The Office will call on volunteers who are Standby players.
 The Club wishes to thank those who generously give their time.
-And if you'd like to volunteer as a Standby, please contact Peter Hensman who will make sure you are properly looked after (incidentally, Standby's do not pay Table money).
+And if you'd like to volunteer as a Standby, please contact the office who will make sure you are properly looked after

 At all times members and visitors are expected to dress to a reasonable standard, and be polite and courteous.

 Cash ticket sales at the table are $9 per Club session or a prepaid tickets which cost $80 for ten.
-Please order tickets from the Bulk Tickets page.
-Visitor’s table money remains $9 for up to six attendances a year.
+This system will change in mid 2020 Please order tickets fby email, visitos table money remains $9 for up to six attendances a year.
 Prices include GST.
 Youth table money is $1.

 Please see the Sessions page for a Club session list.